Elevate-Code/cursor-usage-costs-userscript/README.md

 ## Features

--   **Visible Cost Column:** Unhides the cost for each usage event and displays it in a clean "Cost ($)" column, so you don't have to hover over tooltips to see it.
--   **Interactive Hourly Chart:** Adds an interactive chart that visualizes your usage costs by the hour, helping you spot spending patterns instantly.
+-   **Cost-Value Analysis Chart:** Adds an interactive chart that visualizes both your usage-based "overage" costs and the "included" value you're getting from your Pro plan, helping you understand your spending and subscription value at a glance.
--   **Dynamic Summary:** Provides a clear summary line that shows the total cost and date/time range for the usage events currently visible in the table.
+-   **Detailed Cost Summary:** Provides a clear summary line showing total overage costs and included value for the currently visible date range.

 ## Installation